 If you run your contest on Gleam this process will become a whole lot easier, as Gleam will automatically store all submissions for you which makes going through and picking out the winning entry a lot simpler.
-If you run a contest with a wide selection of entry actions then you may want to randomly draw a winner, which Gleam can take care of for you.
+If you run a contest with a wide selection of entry actions then you may want to randomly draw a winner, which Gleam can again take care of for you.

 Once you've chosen your winner you'll need to publically announce who it is and congratulate them for their victory.
 In the immediate aftermath of your contest you don't want to neglect your other contest entrants, so consider using your announcement as an opportunity to offer all your users a bonus reward or advertise your other upcoming contests or promotions.

 Engage Your New Following